How to Treat the Stain

-Cat urine is some potent stuff that can leave very ugly patches in your carpets.
+Cat urine is full of some nasty things that make the stain difficult to impossible to remove on your own.
 Here’s what you can do in order to prevent the stain from becoming a permanent feature of your home:

-- Act as quickly as possible.
+- Get to it quickly.
 The sooner you can start cleaning the stain the better.

 - Be sure to blot.
-Rubbing will only make things worse.
+Rubbing will only push the stain deeper into the fibers.

-- If you didn’t get to the stain in time and it’s dry, pour cold water directly onto the spot and start blotting.
+- If the stain is already dry by the time you get to it, pour cold water directly onto the spot and start blotting.

-The smell of a cat accident can often outlive the actual stain.
-The longer it sits, the worse it will become.
-The best thing to do to completely get the smell out is to just clean everything up quickly.
-Immediately after if possible.
+Even if you’re able to get the stain out, the urine often leaves an odor that can be even trickier to remove.
+Getting it out quickly is the key.
+If possible, get to it Immediately after it happens.
 Though we don’t have a lot of tips on things to do to get rid of the odor, we do have some things you need to avoid:

 - Steam cleaning companies and equipment.
 The steam can actually set in the smell even more.

-The stain is probably pretty easy to see on the surface, but the pee itself more than l likely soaked through the padding or deep fabric fibers.
-Simply cleaning the surface won’t reach those areas.
+You may think the stain is out because it’s no longer showing on the surface.
+However, the urine will often soak deeper into the fibers.
+As everything dries, the stain will reappear.
+The problem is, it’s hard to get those deeper fibers on your own even with these tips.
 In order to prevent permanent damage to your carpet and the area beneath, consider bringing in a professional carpet and upholstery cleaner.
-A professional cleaning crew can also remove the bacteria and allergens that live inside the urine to help you avoid unfortunate health problems.
+A professional cleaning crew can also remove the dust and allergens that live inside the urine to help you avoid unfortunate health problems.

 - It’s all about speed.
 The faster you clean it up the less likely the cat will return to that spot.